Rent Your Vacation Home Tax-Free

 • two days to a friend from the office who paid a below fair market price.

-Dick's own use is personal use.
+Dylan's own use is personal use.
 The two days he rented it his brother are also personal days because his brother doesn't live there full-time.
 The four days his mother used the house are also personal days.
 The 14 days he rented it to strangers for a fair market price are rental days.
 The two days he let a friend use it for a below market rental are personal days.
-His totals for the year are:
+His totals for the year are: Rental days = 14, Personal days = 22.

 The vacation home qualifies as a tax-free vacation home because it was used personally more than 14 days and rented less than 15 days.
-This means Dick need not pay any income tax on the rental income he received.
-Had Dick rented it to the strangers for one more day, the house would have come within the vacation home used as residence category with very different tax results.
+So, Dylan doesn't have to pay any income tax on the rental income he received.
+Had Dylan rented it to the strangers for one more day, the house would have come within the vacation home used as residence category with very different tax results.

 Tax Deductions for Your Vacation Home